mnit-rtmc/iris/docs/incident_dms.md

 # Incident DMS Deployment

-Sign messages can be suggested for [DMS] from active roadway incidents.
+Messages can be suggested for [DMS] from active roadway incidents.
 The attributes of the incident are used to make suggestions: [impact](#impact), [range](#range), [severity](#severity), and location on the freeway network.